pippellia-btc/rely/README.md

 }
 ```

-You can find all the available hooks and documentation, in [hooks.go](/hooks.go).
+You can find all the available hooks documented in [docs/hooks-and-lifecycle.md](docs/hooks-and-lifecycle.md) and inline comments in [hooks.go](/hooks.go).
 If you need additional hooks, don't hesitate to [open an issue](https://github.com/pippellia-btc/rely/issues/new)!

-If you are looking for inspiration or examples, check out the [examples](/examples/) directory.
+If you are looking for inspiration or examples, check out the [examples](/examples/) directory and the notes in [docs/examples-and-testing.md](docs/examples-and-testing.md).

 ### Intuitive interfaces